web2py/py4web/docs/chapter-05.rst

 Copying the \_scaffold app
 --------------------------

-The scaffold app is really useful, and you will surely use it a lot as a starting point for testing and even developing full features new apps.
+The scaffold app is very useful as a starting point for both experiments and full-featured production apps.

-It's better not to work directly on it: always create new apps copying it.
-You can do it in two ways:
+Don't edit it in place — always copy it first.
+You have two options:

 -  using the command line: copy the whole apps/_scaffold folder to another one (apps/my_app for example).
 Then reload py4web and it will be automatically loaded.